Dre Campbell Farm

 Though many consider it a chemical rather than a natural way to get rid of bad bugs in your garden, we included it on this list because that’s not the case.

-Spray this blister beetle treatment directly on the critters during the heat of the day so as not to kill any bees.
+Spray this blister beetle treatment directly on the critters.
 The product has to make direct contact with the bugs to work properly.

 5. Birds

 This is one of the best ways to get rid of blister beetles organically.
-Birds love beetles.
-Therefore, they’ll happily pick them off your plants all day long.
+Many birds love beetles.
+They’ll happily pick them off your plants for you.

-Attracting them is as simple as providing a source of water and an initial source of food until they discover the critters.
+Attracting birds is as simple as providing a source of water and an initial source of food until they discover the pests.
+Certain plants and flowers, like sunflowers and coneflowers, may also attract birds.

 6. Row Covers